5 Tricks to Speed Up Your Flute FingersJul 12, 2021

 In the flute academy.
 I go into actually a lot more detail obviously and give you the exercises with how to get you there.

 Now, if you're interested in the flute academy, I mentioned it's new, a new expanded version of a flute academy is coming out later this year.
-And if you'd like to be notified of when it's ready to be open to the public, come and add your name at www.flute.school/waitlist .You'll be added to the wait list and I'll notify you when the flute academy is launching and open for enrollments.
+And if you'd like to be notified of when it's ready to be open to the public, come and see here when The Flute Academy is open!

 So there you go.
 They work five tricks, five tips to speed up your flute fingers, choose your favourite one from today and implement it into your playing.
 The next time you play, see you later.